FedOptima: Optimizing Resource Utilization in Federated Learning: F ed O ptima

-\textbf{Server-side FedOptima} has three modules, namely a Communicator, a Task Scheduler and a Compute Engine (Section~\ref{subsec:server-design}).
-The activations are received from all devices and used for training the server-side network $M_s$, which is akin to centralized training but using activations instead of raw data.
-The server model\footnote{We use `model' to refer to the parameters of a neural network.} $\bm{\theta}_s$ (the parameters of $M_s$) is iteratively updated by minimizing the server-side loss function $f_s$.
-To mitigate the problem of disproportionate contribution discussed in \textit{Challenge~3}, a Task Scheduler is designed to select the activations for each iteration. \MethodName\ maintains only one server-side network and processes activations from the Task Scheduler in sequence, which mitigates \textit{Challenge~2}.
-The Task Scheduler also dispatches local models $\{\bm{\theta}_{d_k};k\in [K]\}$ to the Aggregator.
-The Aggregator uses an asynchronous algorithm to aggregate local models to the global model $\bm{\theta}_d$ and then sends it to the corresponding devices.
-Although aggregation occurs asynchronously, staleness will exist in the device-side model rather than the entire model since only the server-side model is trained in a centralized way.
+\di{\textbf{Server-side \MethodName} consists of a Communicator, a Task Scheduler, and a Compute Engine (Section~\ref{subsec:server-design}).
+The server receives activations from devices and uses them to train the server-side network $M_s$, which is analogous to centralized training but operates on activations instead of raw data.
+The server-side parameters $\bm{\theta}_s$ (i.e., the parameters of $M_s$) are iteratively updated by minimizing the server-side loss function $f_s$.
+To mitigate disproportionate contribution (\textit{Challenge~3}), the Task Scheduler selects activations for each iteration. \MethodName\ maintains a single server-side network and trains it using the scheduler-selected activations, mitigating \textit{Challenge~2}.
+The Task Scheduler also dispatches local models $\{\bm{\theta}_{d_k};k\in [K]\}$ to the Aggregator, which asynchronously aggregates them into the global device-side model $\bm{\theta}_d$ and sends updates back to devices.
+Due to asynchronous aggregation, staleness impacts the device-side model.}

-The overall objective of \MethodName\ can be separated as a device objective and a server objective, which are formulated as Equation~\ref{eq:fedoptima-device} and Equation~\ref{eq:fedoptima-server}, respectively.
-The local datasets on the $K$ devices are denoted as $\{\mathcal{D}_k;k\in [K]\}$, and the activation set on the server is denoted as $\mathcal{A}$.
+\di{The overall objective of \MethodName\ consists of a device-side objective and a server-side objective, formulated in Equation~\ref{eq:fedoptima-device} and Equation~\ref{eq:fedoptima-server}, respectively.
+The local datasets on the $K$ devices are denoted by $\{\mathcal{D}_k; k\in [K]\}$, and the activation set on the server is denoted by $\mathcal{A}$.
+We define the device-side objective $\mathcal{F}_d$ as the expected device-side loss $f_d$ over local data samples $\zeta_k\sim\mathcal{D}_k$.
+Similarly, we define the server-side objective $\mathcal{F}_s$ as the expected server-side loss $f_s$ over activation samples $\xi\sim\mathcal{A}$.}

-\textit{Privacy Considerations}: FL, AFL and OFL inherently enhance privacy by transferring models or activations instead of the original data.
-Established techniques, such as differential privacy~\cite{dp, pixeldp}, mitigate the potential risk of reconstructing data from models or activations.
-Privacy-preserving techniques are orthogonal to our contributions on reducing idle time and can be integrated in the proposed system as needed.